Constant-delay enumeration for SLP-compressed documents: Applications in regular spanners

-To show the time bounds, we just bring attention to the fact that the only difference in the algorithm time-wise is the time spent printing each pair $(\oout, i)$, as now this takes $c'(|\oout| + 1)$.
-However, this does not affect output-linear delay since, when taking all pairs that belong to an output, the accumulate time is proportional to the total size of it plus its length.
+To show the time bounds, we bring attention to the fact that the only difference in the algorithm time-wise is the time spent printing each pair $(\oout, i)$, as now this takes $c \cdot (|\oout| + 1)$.
+Since Algorithm~\ref{alg:enumeration} was proven to have delay $O(k\cdot(|w|+|w'|))$ to write output $w'$ after writing $w$ for non-succinct \dsabbr, we state that the same delay holds for this version of the algorithm since the time added is $O(|w|)$.
+This implies output-linear delay by following the same reasoning as the proof of Proposition~\ref{prop:lindelay}.

-The rest of the proof pertains the operations $\add$, $\prod$, $\union$ and $\shiftop$, but it is not hard to see that they can be kept unchanged and maintain all the conditions in the statement, with the sole exception of $\add(r)$, which now adds a representation $r$ to the structure and takes $|r|$ time.
+The rest of the proof pertains the operations $\add$, $\prod$, $\union$ and $\shiftop$.
+It is not hard to see that they can be kept unchanged and maintain all the conditions in the statement, with the sole exception of $\add(r)$, which now adds a representation $r$ to the structure and takes $|r|$ time.
 This concludes the proof. \end{proof}

-The algorithm that we give to prove the statement is exactly Algorithm~\ref{alg:evaluation} line-by-line, with the sole exception of lines 10-11, which now read: $\textbf{for each }(p,a,\oout, q) \in \Delta$: $M_a[p,q] \gets \union(M_a[p,q],\, \add(\oout))$.
-The rest of the proof follows from the reasoning of the proof of Theorem~\ref{theo:evaluation}, and by noticing that the definition of the set $\sem{\tilde{D}}(v) = \cL(r) \times \{1\}$ satisfies what is expected for an index $M_a[p,q]$.
-That is, that for every partial run $\rho$ of $\cT$ over $a$ that starts on $p$ and end on $q$, all annotations from the set $\ann(\rho)$ are included.
-The fact that the operations are done duplicate-free follows from the unambiguous condition over $\cT$ as well.
+\begin{proof}[Proof of Theorem~\ref{theo-algo-succ}] The algorithm that we give to prove the statement is exactly Algorithm~\ref{alg:evaluation} line-by-line, with the sole exception of lines 10-11, which now read:

+The rest of the proof follows from the reasoning of the proof of Theorem~\ref{theo:evaluation}, and by noticing that the definition of the set $\sem{\tilde{D}}(v) = \cL(r) \times \{1\}$ satisfies what is expected for an index~$M_a[p,q]$.
+That is, that for every partial run $\rho$ of $\cA$ over $a$ that starts on $p$ and end on $q$, all annotations from the set $\ann(\rho)$ are included.
+The fact that the operations are done duplicate-free also follows from the fact that $\cA$ is assumed to be unambiguous. \end{proof}